If you need help call

 9. Feeling incapable of controlling their behavior despite wanting to

-Types of Gambling Addictions
+Types of Gambling Problems

 - Compulsive Gambling: This type of gambler is the most extreme form of the addiction.
 Compulsive, or pathological, gamblers are consistently unable to control their gambling behavior, no matter how high the risk or how severe the consequences.
 Their lives continue to revolve around gambling, no matter how much they’ve already lost, financially, emotionally or psychologically.